sdkbox-doc/en/README.md

 python -m SimpleHTTPServer
 ```

 ## Editor
 We recommend using [marked2](http://marked2app.com) while editing markdown document, because it supports the way we embed documents.

 However use local server is equally efficient.

+>   After editing the docs, you can test them with running `publish.sh test`.
+This command will build and run a server in your local enviornment.

 ## Publish